 These are just a few people who asked their networks to help them pay for skin removal surgery and received an outpouring of support:

 At 23 years old, Brittany embarked on an incredible weight loss journey that changed her life.
 But after losing over 300 pounds, she was left with folds of extra skin that caused her pain, discomfort, and limited her ability to lead a fulfilling life.
 After her claims for insurance coverage were denied, Brittany turned to crowdfunding and raised over $11,500 to remove her excess skin.

 Jesse weighed 700 pounds and hadn’t left his house in years when he came across a bodybuilding website that sparked something in him.
 He decided to change his life and lost nearly 400 pounds.
 The quick and dramatic weight loss left him with pounds of excess skin that caused pain when exercising and gave him serious rashes.
 Unable to afford the $20,000 surgery, Jesse launched an online fundraiser and smashed his goal, raising $20,755 for the life-changing procedure.

 Find financial relief for weight loss surgery today

 You’ve worked hard to lose weight and get healthy—and you deserve to feel confident and healthy in your new body.
-If you don’t know how to pay for skin removal surgery, GoFundMe can help.
-You can create a free fundraiser in minutes, and our sharing tools make it simple to reach out to your network.
+If you don’t know how to pay for your skin removal procedure, GoFundMe can help.
+You can create a fundraiser in minutes, and our sharing tools make it simple to reach out to your network.
 Sign up today and complete the final step of your weight loss journey.